Mission, Vision, Values & Marks

 Based in Chicago’s Hyde Park neighborhood, the Lutheran School of Theology at Chicago (LSTC) is a leading urban Lutheran seminary training students to serve in the global community.
 True to our Lutheran heritage and built on a foundation of intellectual rigor, we equip students for visionary ministry.

-The mission of the Lutheran School of Theology at Chicago, a seminary of the Evangelical Lutheran Church in America, is to form visionary leaders to bear witness to the good news of Jesus Christ.
+The Lutheran School of Theology at Chicago, a seminary of the Evangelical Lutheran Church in America forms visionary leaders to bear witness to the good news of Jesus Christ.